semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 > **Why it's important**.
 It's important for people with poor eyesight and when browsing the site on a mobile device.

 Use adaptive layout to allow the user to choose their preferred scale while preserving the readability of the site.
-This is especially important for blocks that contain small and low-contrast text.
+This is especially important for elements that contain small and low-contrast text.

 This way you will both cover the needs of the visually impaired and ensure that your site can adapt for devices with any screen size.
 When the layout is ready, test the scaling by zooming in to 200% using `Control+` (or `Command+` on Mac).